 Review FCS contract requirements and invoicing that are currently in place between DHS and contractors to assess information available to capture costs associated with delivering MI.
 Develop recommendations for reasonable methods to calculate costs associated with MI for claiming, including service costs and associated Title IV-E administrative costs.
 Assist DHS in developing procedures to support claiming.

-The IV-E/IV-B Recommendations Report(s) will be required 10 days prior to the end of each quarter until the Final Recommendations Report (1.3.1.8) has been submitted to the agency so that appropriate PACAP or State Plan filings can be made to take advantage of the findings.
-In the event of no opportunities are identified a null report shall be filed.
-Additionally, these findings and filings shall be included in deliverable (1.3.1.5) (1.3.1.8) and if applicable (1.3.1.9).

 This Deliverable is due by the dates set forth in Section 1.3.1.11.